Illinois-IoT/main-project/day1.md

 ### e) Unique Files for Each Image

 We can try naming the images something unique.
-Lets try using the timestamp for this purpose!
+Let's try using the timestamp for this purpose!

-To do this, lets import the `datetime` package in Python.
+To do this, let's import the `datetime` package in Python.
 ``` Python
 import datetime
 ```